LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 ```

 Before looking at the analysis results, let's look at the code.

-Here, all the values of `Module_lib.M` are exported except for
+All the values of `Module_lib.M` are exported except for
 `unused_unexported`.
 Among the exported values, `unused` is not referenced
 anywhere, `internally_used` is only referenced within its compilation unit
 (`Module_lib`), and `externally_used` is only referenced outside of it.